Louieeemayte/A-Collection-Of-Things-That-Sometimes-Work/README.md

 # A Collection Of Things That Sometimes Work
-Pentesting and Hackery Things.
+### Pentesting and Hackery Things.

+I am **not** a profficient coder or dev so please be gentle with the exploits and they may require tinkering :)
-Some updated scripts Ive found throughout the journey of being a pentester.
+Just a small collection of some of the wonders I find throughout my journey of being a pentester.